-Prerequisites: ACC 2320 with a grade of C or better.
+Prerequisite: ACC 2320 with grade C or better.
+CPS students only.

 A continuation of Intermediate Accounting I and II.
 The course covers a variety of special topics including: income measurement, measurement of net assets, accounting for income taxes, post employment benefits, leases, and Statement of Cash Flow.
 3 credits.
 (3 plus 0)